es-hp/replicate-website/README.md

 - Product descriptions made using bootstrap's card classes and row/column structure to create a responsive grid.

 ### Customer Stories Section
-- Tried to fit in the use of the <table> element to structure customer testimonials.
+- Tried to fit in the use of the 'table' element to structure customer testimonials.
-  - I only used <table> here to meet assignment requirements.
+  - I only used 'table' here to meet assignment requirements.
 It would have been better to use grid or flexboxes for this content.

 ### <footer>
 - Uses bootstrap classes to create a responsive footer.